modulos-en-micropython

 return a - b

-To use the functions of a module in another file, we need to import it in the program that needs it.
-We use the keyword import for this:
+To use the functions of a module in another file, we need to import it into the program that needs it.
+We use the import keyword for this:

 import mathematics